 Comprehensive social work-focused introduction to child abuse and neglect; the identification of child maltreatment and domestic violence is necessary for all social workers but especially for those who will work in child protective services.
 Family dynamics, an introduction to interventions, child welfare history, child welfare competencies, multiculturalism and social policy issues will be covered.
 This is a required course for all BCWEP recipients.
-Prerequisite: SW203.
+Prerequisite: SW101 and SW203; may be taken concurrently with SW203.

 SW295 Communication Skills in Social Work 3 credits Learn the basic skills necessary to communicate as a generalist social work professional with individuals, families, groups, organizations and communities such as nonverbal communication, active listening, responding, questioning, written communication, data collection, making referrals, project planning, negotiating, documentation, and offering legislative testimony.
-Prerequisites: SO101, SW203.
+Prerequisite: SW101; may be taken concurrently with SW101.

 SW305 Human Behavior & Social Environment I 3 credits Focuses on individuals from conception through infancy, early and middle childhood, adolescence, young adulthood, middle adulthood and older age as they develop and have membership in families, groups, organizations and communities.
 The impact of biological, social, psychological and cultural systems will be explored as they affect and are affected by human behavior.
-Prerequisites: SO101, PS111/113, BI111.
+Prerequisites: SO101, PS111/113, and BI111; SW305 may be taken concurrently with BI111.
 Offered each fall.

 SW306 Human Behavior & Social Environment II 3 credits This course focuses on individuals from conception through infancy, early and middle childhood, adolescence, young adulthood, middle adulthood and older age as they develop and have membership in families, groups, organizations and communities.
 The impact of biological, social, psychological and cultural systems will be explored as they affect and are affected by human behavior.
-Prerequisites: SO101, PS111/113, BI111, SW305.
+Prerequisites: SO101, PS111/113, and BI111.
 Offered each spring.

-SW310 Methods of Social Work Research 3 credits This course examines research methodology and the scientific, analytical approach to gaining knowledge.
+SW310 Methods of Social Work Research 3 credits

+This course examines research methodology and the scientific, analytical approach to gaining knowledge.

 Evidence based practice is examined and students are taught to employ critical thinking skills when analyzing research and practice.
 The use of computers and statistical packages is demonstrated.
 Qualitative methods, quantitative methods, secondary data research, program evaluation, and single systems design are all focused upon.
-Prerequisites: SW203.
+Prerequisites: SW101 and SW203; may be taken concurrently with SW203.
 3 hours lecture and lab.
 Offered each spring.